HenrikBengtsson/jottr.org-blogdown/content/post/2021-11-xx-parallelly_1.29.0.md

 }
 ```

-or, if they have an alternative, less preferred, fork-safe implementation, they could run that conditionally on R being executed in a forked child process:
+or, if they have an alternative, less preferred, non-fork-safe implementation, they could run that conditionally on R being executed in a forked child process:

 ```r
 some_slow_fcn <- function(x) {